grislyeye/three-meet/pages/classes/cunning.md

 </header>

 Choose an archetype and gain its features.
-The Cunning archetypes include: **Sneak**.
+The Cunning archetypes include: [Shadow](pages/classes/cunning.md?id=shadow).

 <header>